 The subtitle is Stories from the Wall®, which should not only evoke Trump’s wall being erected between the two cities in which I live, El Paso and Juárez, but it also refers to the technological wall, the kind you would put on your computer to protect your data.
 The Wall® becomes a place where the cloud is protected, all your information, all the data that ever passed through your cyber psyche, even things you don’t remember.
 It knows you’re history.
 It knows your present.
 It knows your future.

-and the shadows took him is my first novel (although not my first book), and this one is important to me as a writer, not because it’s from a trade press and the advance allowed me to take a year leave-of-absence from my university (without pay) and spend the year in Buenos Aires where many weird things happened, including walking around the city with a dead woman, but also because Joey Molina, the protagonist is a character that wouldn’t leave me alone.
+and the shadows took him is my first novel (although not my first book), and this one is important to me as a writer.
+During the years when I was writing it, Joey Molina, the protagonist, wouldn’t leave me alone.

-I had my pen and pad ready just in case something at the meeting would be worth writing down, so I used them to transcribe what Joey Molina was whispering to me.
+I had my pen and pad ready just in case something at the meeting would be worth writing down, but instead I used them to write what Joey Molina was whispering to me.

-When the poet Andrés Montoya was dying in the hospital, when he knew he had very little time left, he called me into his room, because, he said, he had a favor to ask of me.
+When the poet Andrés Montoya was dying in the hospital, he called me into his room, because, he said, he had a favor to ask of me.

-He asked me to be responsible for everything he’s written, all of his poetry, his notebooks, every single file on every single floppy disk.
+He asked me to take responsibility for everything he’s even written, all his poetry, his notebooks, every single file on every single floppy disk.

 “Do what you think is right with it,” he said.

 Over 10 years after his death, I published a jury of trees, a posthumous collection of his poetry.